verastudio/G2-finalproject/README.md

 + Steps
-1. Play the audio again.
-2. Students use keywords to write a summary on Padlet in groups.
+1.Each group reviews the images from the story reconstruction activity.
+2. Each student selects a related keyword from the Keyword Cloud.
+3. Using the selected keyword, each student writes a summary for their assigned image.
+4. Post the summaries on Padlet and discuss them with other groups.

 **The Grandson's Journey as a Lighthouse Keeper** <br>